Aladin147/BLKWDS_Manager/docs/Journal.md

    - Fixed layout issues in top_bar_summary_widget.dart by removing Flexible widgets from Wrap layout
    - Ensured proper nesting of widgets to avoid runtime errors

+4. **Standardized Alpha Values**:
+   - Added standardized alpha constants to BLKWDSColors class
+   - Updated all alpha values across the codebase to use the standardized constants
+   - Improved consistency of transparency levels for similar UI elements
+   - Fixed type conversion issues between int and double alpha values

 These changes have further improved the visual consistency of the dashboard screen and will make future UI development more efficient by reducing code duplication.

 ## 2025-06-13: Dashboard UI Standardization